-What you need is real-time understanding of where the cash is originating, where it is going, and how much is left over (just like you do at home).
-Businesses need to operate with a cash flow model that looks ahead one year, month by month, and is updated with actual results every week.
+What you need is real time comprehension of where the money is originating, where it’s going, and how much is left over (just like you do at home).
+Businesses will need to work with a cash flow model which appears ahead 1 year, month by month, and is updated with real results each week.

 Create a Worksheet

 The formula for successful cash flow management is deceptively easy.
 Money in.
 Money out.
 Money left over.
 When there is not any money left over, then you will need to do something otherwise.

 Start with Earnings.
 Sales is work done that is recorded by cash register receipts, guest checks or invoices.
 Project the number of sales you expect month-by-month beginning with the current month.
 Sales should fluctuate when you consider the seasonality of your business.
 Break the earnings into classes and be conservative.

 Job your collections month .

 Collections are the cash you put in the bank in the shape of cash, checks or credit card vouchers.
 If Sales don’t equal Collections, you have accounts receivable or a money control issue.